n0tEv1l/MMRTracker/README.md

 # MMRTracker
-A small program to account for your MMR
+is a program for tracking the MMR rating of players.

+It does not require installation.
+All data is stored locally.